cardano-foundation/CIPs/CPS-XXXX/README.md

 - **Doubled action confirmation time**.
 Two transactions take more time to pass, even assuming immediate order execution.
 - **Incentives for centralization**.
 Although decentralized batchers are possible, in reality designing them is more complex than building a centralized batcher bot.
 Decentralized batchers *still* don't provide liveness guarantees: it *may just happen* that no executor bots will be available at any given time, despite the incentives.

+### Historical context

+[The Extended UTXO Model paper](https://jmchapman.io/papers/eutxo.pdf) introduces an extension for the UTxO model and proves that it is as expressive as CEM (Constraint Emitting Machines).

 ## Use cases

 ### Automated market maker DEX